chantzos/__/README.md

 $ROOTDIR/bin/__shell --app=__ --app=git

-# This will also starts a git application, which is a simple
+# This will also starts a simple git application, created and
+# used mostly to administrate this distribution, and which is
-# wrapper around git commands (hopefully will find time
+% a wrapper around git commands (hopefully i will find time
 # this year to bind libgit2).
-This by default starts git
+This by default starts git on the
-# on the source directory off the distribution itself.
+# source directory off the distribution itself.

-# You can cycle through applications using F3 or F1 for
+# You can cycle through applications using F2 or F1 for
 # a next/prev motion.

 # On an empty command line, keys can be defined to trigger
-# a call to a function reference.
+# a call to function references.
 Though the interface is
 # not complete, practice stabilized some actions:

 # The "~" triggers auto completion for personal commands that
 # are located under: $ROOTDIR/__/local/com
-# those are accessible on all the applications and usually are
+# those are accessible on __all__ the applications and usually are
 # common used user scripts (hence the ~)

 # The "__" and "@", which for now seems to overlap are usually